CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/PTP.md

 - - -

 ## nv show interface \<interface-id\> ptp shaper

-Shows if PTP shaper is enabled on the specified interface.
+Shows if PTP shaper is enabled on the specified PTP interface.

+This command is available for the NVIDA Spectrum 1 switch only for PTP-enabled ports with speeds lower than 100G.

 ### Command Syntax